 This was an active coal mine until it closed in 1990.
-The local people of Arigna raised funds to transform the mine into a visitor attraction and a tribute to the local miners who worked here for centuries.
+The local people of Arigna raised funds to transform the former coal mine into a visitor attraction and a tribute to the local miners who worked here for centuries.

 Visitors can take a journey back in time, and enter the underground world where Irish men and women labored over the centuries.

 This experience explores the themes of energy and looks at our journey from the past to the present and onwards to a new future.

 Lough Key is a large lake which is over 3 miles wide and is surrounded by a lush forest park.